AJama50/CS207-Project/README.md

 # Requirements and Materials

-Bill of Materials:
-note: will be subject to change
+Bill of Materials (note: will be subject to change) :

 * Arduino
 * Temperature Sensor (TMP36)